timmytheman123/Some-bookmarklets-I-made/README.md

-Hello, this is timmy and this site is to have a couple of javascript codes.
+Hello, this is Timmy and this site is to have a couple of javascript codes.

 I did not make some of the code but a lot of it is mine.